 - Patients are requested to wear a mask or face covering over their nose and mouth prior to entering the facility

-- COVID test required 4-5 days prior to surgery day, to be scheduled and performed at Mallard Creek Surgery Center
+- Unvaccinated patients will require a COVID test 4-5 days prior to surgery day, to be scheduled and performed at Mallard Creek Surgery Center.

 - Screening checkpoints and temperature checks for patients, caregivers, and staff before entering the center